The REST API is designed so that you can connect and request almost any REST API without having to create a separate component.

 Attachments mechanism does not work with Local Agent Installation

-Ordinary and scheduled for execution for every 60 sec, but the delay is set to 120 sec, so the next execution will be started only after 120 sec, instead of 60 seconds.
+Ordinary and scheduled to execution for every 1 minute, but the delay is set to 120 sec, so the next execution will be started only after 120 sec, instead of 1 minute.